• Home

 Balance exercises are essential to help you walk, run, golf, or even climb a ladder with a heavy watering can because they can save you if you trip on an object or move in the wrong direction and topple over.

 The good news is you don’t have to dedicate an hour to balance exercises every day to receive the benefits.
-All you need is 15 minutes a day of low-impact balance exercises to keep you strong, flexible, and upright.
+All you need is 15 minutes a day of low-impact movements to keep you strong, flexible, and upright.

 How do you find the best exercises to strengthen your balance?

-You can find over 50 balance exercises you can do at home by searching for them on YouTube.
-Click here for one of my favorites.
 There are also functional fitness classes specifically designed to target balance and other physical issues for older people like theOptimalme.
 They offer a 30-day free trial that includes their 21-day First Steps to Physical Freedom course.
-It was created by physical therapists and exercise physiologists and features a series of whole body stretching, toning, and strengthening movements that mimic the way we move in daily life.
+It was created by physical therapists and exercise physiologists and features a series of whole-body stretching, toning, and strengthening movements that mimic the way we move in daily life.

 To sign up to try out theOptimalme, click here.